satvik007/satvik007/README.md

 🎓 I graduated from Indian Institute of Technology, Palakkad as a Computer Science and engineering major.

-👨‍💻 My main expertise is in algorithms, scraping and distributed backend systems, although I have learn quite a bit of frontend as well recently while building ecohunt.
+👨‍💻 Main expertise is in algorithms, scraping and distributed backend systems, although I have learnt quite a bit of frontend as well recently while building ecohunt.

-⚙️ I am fluent with Java, Go, Javascript, C++, Python.
+⚙️ Fluent with Java, Go, Javascript, C++, Python.

-🌱 I am currently learning Rust 🦀.
+🌱 Currently learning Rust 🦀.

-💬 You can discuss with me anything about web, Software development, developments in AI.
+💬 Discuss with me Software development, AI.

-🙋 You can ask me about Headphones, music recommendations, non-fiction book recommendations, chess.
+🙋 Ask me about Headphones, music, non-fiction book recommendations, chess.

-👯 I am open to collaborations.
+👯 Open to collaborations.

 📫 The best way to track my work is to follow me on Twitter.
 The best way to get in touch is to DM me on Twitter (@realsatvik007).
 You can find me on: